Immigration Resources

 Legal Representation

-Ecumenical Ministries of Oregon's SOAR Immigration Legal Services provides culturally competent, immigration-related legal representation and education to refugees and immigrants with limited income throughout Oregon.
+Ecumenical Ministries of Oregon's SOAR Immigration Legal Services provides affordable, culturally competent legal help and education for refugees and immigrants across Oregon.
 Contact them at (503) 384-2482.

 Know your rights